Menu

 • Can be statistically measured using Cronbach's Alpha, Pearson's r, or ICC scores

-• Reproducible under identical research conditions
+• Reproducible under identical research conditions — a must for credible research paper writing

 Types of Reliability